mbucheg/Tasks/cnv_paper.md

 Inclusive map: 9.5% (7.5 losses, 3.9 gains)
 Stringent map: 4.8% (3.6 losses, 2.3 gains)
 # 8. By your intuition, which kind of genes are more variable between protein-coding genes and non-coding genes?
 How about their findings in this paper?
 (Functional impact of CNV)
+The exons of non-coding genes had the highest proportion of CNV sequence, which is higher than the exons of protein-coding genes.
+- non-protein coding genes --> selective pressure is lower --> less variation tolerated in protein-coding genes: evolution strongly conserves these genes
+-  Non-coding genes play regulatory or structural roles: higher mutation tolerance, more variability
 # 9. The authors generated a null CNV map and found genes for which at least 85% of the exons were homozygous deleted.
 What are the functions of these genes?
 And why did the authors say that they seem to be non-essential?
 (Homozygous deleted genes)
+They are protein-coding genes --> have more gene family members, they may be redundant (14 have paralogues) some are described in OMIM as age-related phenotypes

-# 10. If you are a medical doctor, how do you use this map as a tool to assess the clinical
-importance of a CNV?
+# 10. If you are a medical doctor, how do you use this map as a tool to assess the clinical importance of a CNV?
 (Clinical application of the CNV map part in Discussion)
+A CNV found in a patient that overlaps with any of these genes while not being found in the CNV map would suggest medical importance.
+CNVS that are associated with the more stringent gene sets (DECIPHER and embryonically lethal geness) --> have higher likelihood of pathogenicity